-Streamers are the flies that represent minnows, sculpins, leeches and other swimming food items that provide meals for bass, trout, panfish and saltwater fish such as tarpon, redfish, bonefish and striped bass.
+Streamers are somewhat larger flies that represent minnows, sculpins, leeches and other swimming food items that provide meals for bass, trout, panfish and saltwater fish such as tarpon, redfish, bonefish and striped bass.
 Although all fish, regardless of size, will strike streamers, these flies are well known for their ability to take the largest fish in streams, ponds, lakes and saltwater.

 Fly sizes are referred to by a number that denotes the size of the hook on which the fly is tied.
 For most trout flies, the larger the number, the smaller the fly.
 For example, a size 18 Adams (#18 Adams) is smaller than a size 12 Adams.
 In sizes smaller than #2, sizes are represented by even numbers, so in our example there is a difference of four hook sizes between the #12 and #18 Adams.
 Extremely large hook sizes are noted with "ought" sizes, such as 1/0 (called "one-ought" or "one-oh" in fly fishing terminology).

 For any hook size, the hook-shank length can be standard, extra-long or extra-short.
-Extra-long (noted as XL on hook specifications) and extra-short (XS) shanks are given in multiples of standard shank length, such as lXS or 4XL.
+Extra-long (noted as XL on hook specifications) and extra-short (XS) shanks are given in multiples of standard shank length, such as 1XS or 4XL.
 Hook wire is also available in extra-fine and extra-heavy sizes.